josedlpozo/galileo/README.md

 An adaptation from [Preferator] which shows all app preferences files and allows you to edit or delete them.

 Be careful with changing third-parties preferences.
 Some well known third-party libraries won't be shown by default in order to avoid undesired behaviours.
-You can find them [SdkFilter]
+You can find them [here]

 Feel free to open a PR to add yours 😄